CentroVilla25

 Project Description

-The project features 20 micro-retail spaces (mercado), commercial kitchen, office space for Latino and neighborhood-serving organizations, specialty grocery store, lounge, community space for arts and culture programming and outdoor plaza.
-The project will catalyze economic impact through job creation and business development, growing a thriving local economy, and creative placemaking that celebrates the Latino culture of the neighborhood.
+The project features 20 micro-retail spaces (mercado), commercial kitchen, office space for neighborhood-serving organizations, specialty grocery store, lounge, community space for arts and culture programming and outdoor plaza.
+The project will catalyze economic impact through job creation and business development, growing a thriving local economy, and creative placemaking that celebrates the culture of the neighborhood.
 The project will address food insecurity by housing the special grocer, fresh produce vendors and food hall.
 The plaza and community space will serve as a community gathering place for arts and culture and business showcase.

 MAP